Sign up to be a part of the leading academic conference on social sciences

 Attending in ICRHS Conference will provide an opportunity to network and share thoughts on recent advances with other academics and experts in the same or similar fields.

-Organizing Committee will offer the all participants a city tour free of charge, so learn about Brussels’ vibrant past and present, with a friendly local guide.
+The organizing committee will offer all participants a city tour free of charge, so learn about Stockholm’s vibrant past and present, with a friendly local guide.